Police-Data-Accessibility-Project/data-sources-app/README.md

 ### 6. Allow your IP address

-To connect to the database, your IP address will need to be added to the "allow" list in DigitalOcean.
-Reach out to someone with admin access.
+To connect to the database, your IP address will need to be added to the "allow" list in DigitalOcean database settings.
+Reach out to someone with admin access to get your IP address added.

 ### 7. Run the Python app.